-Ethereum is a public, distributed and blockchain rooted platform for developing applications.
+Ethereum is a public, distributed, and blockchain-rooted platform for developing applications.
 Predominantly, enterprise-related applications are made on this platform.
 The application developers can either use or earn ‘Ether’ on the platform for various purposes.
-Due to ‘Ether’ having a real-world value, Ethereum is also traded on crypto-exchanges and through various brokers all over the world.
+Due to ‘Ether’ having a real-world value, Ethereum is also traded on crypto exchanges and through various brokers all over the world.
 On it, people are awarded smart contracts, which make Ether instantly available as soon as transactions are finished.

 Litecoin can do better at what Bitcoin could previously do.
-One such example its use of the Lightning Network.
+One such example is its use of the Lightning Network.
 It provides the kind of scalability, which was unforeseen in Bitcoin.
-This is the reason it faster and cheaper than Bitcoin whose DNA it uses.
+This is the reason it is faster and cheaper than Bitcoin whose DNA it uses.

 Ripple is another one of the most popular cryptocurrencies in the world, right now.
 If you came to know about its properties, you will instantly exclaim that it is a banker’s coin.
-That’s because it is essentially used to make bank transactions easier, better and faster.
+That’s because it is essentially used to make bank transactions easier, better, and faster.
 It already is trusted by ‘big time’ or ‘big shot’ clients like governments and international banks.
 Unlike others on this list, it is a decentralized one.